Structural and Spectral Properties of Strictly Interval Graphs: Answering some questions

-\underline{Question 2}: Are there $SI$-core graphs determined by their Laplacian spectrum?
+\underline{Question 3}: Are there $SI$-core graphs determined by their Laplacian spectrum?

-Given an ordered multi-set $Z$ it is possible to build a $SI$-core graph.
-However, some spectra can correspond to one graph (the $min$ and $max$ $SI$-core graphs, for instance) and some other spectra can correspond to more than one non-isomorphic graph.
+The answer of Question 2 already shows that $G_{min}(s,p)$ and $G_{max}(s,p)$ can be determined by their Laplacian spectrum.
+However the same cannot be said for all $SI$-core graphs.
 For instance, graphs $G_1$ and $G_2$ in Figure \ref{fig:exampleQ2} have the same spectrum, however they are not isomorphic.

-\underline{Question 3}: Given $a \in N$, fixed $s$ and $p$, is there a $SI$-core graph $G(S,p)$ whose Laplacian spectrum contains $a$?
+\underline{Question 4}: Given $a \in N$, fixed $s$ and $p$, is there a $SI$-core graph $G(s,p)$ whose Laplacian spectrum contains $a$?

 Since $s$ and $p$ are already known, several eigenvalues of the graph have their value determined in advance.
-However, there are $2(p-1)$ values that are possible of be modified.
-By the ordered multi-set $Z$ definition, we know the restrictions that must be applied.
+However, there are $2(p-1)$ values which can be modified.
+For these values, we know that same restrictions must be applied.

 Firstly $s \leq a \leq s+p$.